BANDES

 The Venezuelan Economic and Social Development Bank (Spanish: Banco de Desarrollo Económico y Social de Venezuela, BANDES) is a Venezuelan federal public company, sanctioned by the US Department of Treasury, that is associated with the Ministry of Finance.
 It serves as a bank focused on financing projects that contribute toward the development of Venezuela.
 It was founded in 2001.
 It has subsidiaries that are based in Venezuela, Uruguay and Bolivia; the subsidiaries are Banco Bandes Uruguay, Banco Bicentenario del Pueblos, Banco Universal SA Banco de Venezuela, and Banco Prodem SA, of Bolivia.

 History

+In 2007, BANDES contributed $2 billion, along with China Development Bank's $4 billion, to create the China-Venezuela Joint Fund.
+The fund's goal is to offer capital for infrastructure projects in Venezuela to be built by Chinese companies.

 China Development Bank has paid billions of dollars through BANDES to the Venezuelan government in exchange for crude oil.
 In 2019, Nicolás Maduro attempted to move over US$1 billion from Venezuela to Banco Bandes Uruguay.
 Alejandro Andrade—BANDES former president—is serving a ten-year sentence after pleading guilty in Florida to accepting millions of dollars in bribes.